mis à jour

 We are home full-time during the summers but during the rest of the year we work off-farm until about four each day (M-Th).
 Please be prepared to help with the projects solo or with the friend that you bring.
 Even when we are home, you might be weeding or planting while one of us is pruning nearby.
 Some projects we will do it together, some will be you tackling solo.
 We invite workawayers to help weekends with us and take the weekdays off if they want more company.
 We also support people having autonomy during their experience and joining us for a homecooked evening meal after time working in the vineyard and exploring.
 We are very flexible and hope you are as well.
 Before a visit, I will ask you about your goals so we can ensure the alignment of expectations.
 Solo travelers have thrived when they have a car to explore or we set up two visitors at the same time so they have a partner to explore with.

 We are excited to be stewards of this land and look forward to sharing the experience.
 It is a bit overwhelming and we look forward to help, good company, and cheer.
 In all stays, please be positive, considerate, communicative, hardworking, easy-going, and drug/drama free.
 We value diversity and request you do the same.
 LGBTQ+ welcome.
 If you use neutral pronouns, we will do our best.
-(Be patient with us:).
+(Be patient with us and our older friends:).

 Our casita is perfect for couples/pairs due to the chores on the farm and the companionship factor.